Lottie Mallin-Martin

 • Working with her client to manage misuse of confidential information by an ex director/employee operating in the corporate hospitality industry.

-• assessing the efficacy of covenants purporting to impose post-termination restrictions on sales representatives in the pharmaceuticals industry.
+• Assessing the efficacy of covenants purporting to impose post-termination restrictions on sales representatives in the pharmaceuticals industry.

 Lottie accepts instructions in all areas of employment and discrimination law, acting for both claimants and respondents in the public and private sector.
 Her employee clients include doctors, carers, police officers, journalists and HR professionals.
 Her respondent clients include Police Forces, a Premiership rugby team, local government, blue chip firms including John Lewis plc, and national recruitment agencies.